What is Data Loss Prevention? | A Complete Guide to DLP Security

 Simply having the right tools and technologies in place is not enough to guarantee protection against today’s complex and evolving threats.
 Following these best practices will be crucial in ensuring that any DLP strategy is implemented effectively.

-Have a complete picture of your data: Firms can’t protect what they can’t see, so it’s vital that there is a full audit of data to identify what information the business possesses, where it is stored and which pieces should be the highest priority for protection.
+- Have a complete picture of your data: Firms can’t protect what they can’t see, so it’s vital to conduct a full audit to identify what information the business possesses, where it is stored and which should be the highest priority.

-Regularly review and update tools and processes: Good patch management is an important part of keeping systems secure, as hackers are always looking to exploit as-yet undetected vulnerabilities to steal data.
-However, efforts shouldn’t stop there, as firms always need to be aware of the latest developments in the sector and have the most up-to-date DLP technologies in order to counter the constantly-evolving tactics of criminals.
+- Regularly review tools and processes: Good patch management is an important part of keeping systems secure.
+However, efforts shouldn’t stop there, as firms always need to be aware of the latest developments and have the most up-to-date DLP tools to counter the constantly-evolving tactics of criminals.

-Ensure every endpoint is accounted for: Keeping every endpoint under control becomes increasingly difficult as more devices are added to the network and trends such as remote and hybrid working introduce consumer-grade, personally-owned items to the mix.
+- Ensure every endpoint is accounted for: Keeping every endpoint under control becomes increasingly difficult as more devices are added to the network.
 It’s therefore important IT teams have full visibility into every device and are able to install effective software onto them.

 The Future of Data Loss Prevention